cweirich/GettingAndCleaningDataCourseProject/Codebook.md

 And join those three datasets to create a single table that is returned.

-Note that these table have:
+Note that these tables have:
 * Only the measurements on the mean and standard deviation (req.
 2)
 * Descriptive activity names (req.
 3)
 * Descriptive variable names (req.
 4).